Research

 These are the questions we answer during the Research stage.

-Answering them wil help us learn more about the Areas of outstanding natural beauty consideration, determine if a data standard is required and whether we know enough to move on to the next stage.
+Answering them wil help us learn more about the National landscapes consideration, determine if a data standard is required and whether we know enough to move on to the next stage.

 -

-Do we understand the lifecycle of a Areas of outstanding natural beauty?
+Do we understand the lifecycle of a National landscapes?

 Yes